microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 **Step 5: Observing performance using Azure Monitor**

+Let's use one other method to view the performance of our workload.

 Azure Monitor provides performance metrics which you can view in various methods including Azure Portal.
 In the Overview page for an Azure SQL database, the standard default view is called **Compute Utilization** which you can see on the Overview blade for your database:<br><br>

 <img src="../graphics/Azure_Portal_Compute_Slow_Query.png" alt="Azure_Portal_Compute_Slow_Query"/>

-Notice in this example, the CPU utilization near 100% for a recent time range.
+Notice in this example, the CPU utilization is near 100% for a recent time range.
 This chart will show resource usage (defaults to CPU and I/O) over the last hour and is refreshed continually.
-If you click on the chart you customize the chart (Ex. bar chart) and look at other resource usage.
+If you click on the chart you can customize the chart (Ex. bar chart) and look at other resource usage.

 Another method to see the same compute utilization metrics and others automatically collected by Azure Monitor for Azure SQL Database is to use the **Metrics Explorer** under Monitoring in the portal (The Compute Utilization is a just a pre-defined view of the Metrics Explorer) If you click on Metrics you will see the following: